hphelion/documentation/cloudos/develop.quickstart-intro.md

 </pre>

 > **Note:** In the current release, the Admin account uses a pre-defined password.
 However the password is not published in the web-hosted documentation.
-To get the credentials, refer to the readme file included in the same ZIP that contained the HP Cloud OS ISO.
-If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Cloud OS Distribution Network</a>.
+To get the credentials, refer to the readme file included in the same ZIP that contained the HP Helion Cloud OS ISO.
+If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Helion Cloud OS Distribution Network</a>.

 You can include the returned token's value on the <code> ?/token=&lt;value> </code> query parameter with each REST call.